corrode/corrode.github.io/content/learn/migration-guides/go-to-rust/index.md

 ### Async Coloring

-Go's "one type of function, sync everywhere, the runtime handles concurrency" is genuinely simpler than Rust's split between `fn` and `async fn`.
-You'll need to think about which of your functions are async, where you `.await`, and how that interacts with traits.
-Async traits (stable since Rust 1.75) help a lot, but there are still rough edges (especially around `dyn Trait` with async methods).
+As covered in [Goroutines vs Async Tasks](#goroutines-vs-async-tasks), Rust's `async fn` / `fn` split is one of the biggest ergonomic regressions coming from Go.
+Async traits have been stable since Rust 1.75, but there are still rough edges around mixing them with dynamic dispatch, occasionally you'll reach for the `async-trait` crate to paper over them.

 ### Smaller Ecosystem in Some Niches